gptscript-ai/cli-demo/README.md

 # cli-demo
-A demo of using GPTScript to interact with various CLIs throug a chat interface
+A demo of using GPTScript to interact with various CLIs through a chat interface

-This GPTScript will launch a chat assistant that's integrated with two common developer CLIs: `gh` (the GitHub cli) and `kubectl` (the Kubernetes cli).
+This GPTScript will launch a chat assistant that's integrated with two common developer CLIs: `gh` (the GitHub CLI) and `kubectl` (the Kubernetes CLI).

 This **DOES NOT** install or configure the CLIs.
 You must do that yourself.